 An abatement is a reduction of a tax assessed by DOR or self‑assessed by the taxpayer when filing a return.
 Generally, abatement claims filed with DOR must be filed on Form CA-6, Application for Abatement - Amended Return.
-Certain individual taxpayers may be able to file an application electronically on-line and business taxpayers that are required to file their taxes electronically must, effective July 1, 2003, also amend their tax return electronically.
-See TIR 04-30 for more details.
+Certain individual taxpayers may be able to electronically file an application for abatement.
+Business taxpayers that are required to file their taxes electronically must also file amendments and abatement requests electronically.
+See TIR 04-30, TIR 05-22 and TIR 10-18 for more details.

-DOR's Customer Service Bureau reviews requests for abatements of all state taxes administered by DOR except for the local property tax.
+DOR's Customer Service Bureau reviews requests for abatements of all state taxes administered by DOR except local property tax.
 Property tax abatement claims are filed with the city or town assessor's office.

 627.1.
 Prerequisites To Filing an Application for Abatement

 Two requirements must be met in order for an application for abatement to be valid.
 First, the required return must have been filed for the period stated on the application unless the abatement application is founded on the assertion that no return is required.
 Second, the application must be received by DOR or postmarked by United States mail within the latest applicable time limit of the following:

 1. Within three years from the date the return was filed (or, if the return was filed before the due date, within three years from the due date),

 2. Within two years from the date the tax was assessed (the date printed on the Notice of Assessment) or deemed to be assessed (see TIR 01-5 and DD 08-1),

 3. Within one year from the date the tax was paid,

 4. Within two years of the date of DOR’s determination of a responsible person’s personal liability,